kumbulanit/t-sql/tech company/untitled/Module 18 - Implementing Transactions/Lesson2_Controlling_Transactions.md

         END;

-        -- Step 2: Validate new d.DepartmentName and check budget capacity SELECT @NewDepartmentBudget = Budget
+        -- Step 2: Validate new d.DepartmentName and check budget capacity SELECT @NewDepartmentBudget = d.Budget
-        FROM Departments
+        FROM Departments d
-        WHERE DepartmentID = @NewDepartmentID AND IsActive = 1;
+        WHERE d.DepartmentID = @NewDepartmentID AND IsActive = 1;

         IF @NewDepartmentBudget IS NULL
         BEGIN